 Lived at 9 Bertie Place, Cold Harbour.

-Private in the 4th Battalion of the Ox & Bucks Light Infantry, service no. 5383306.
+Private with the 4th Battalion of the Ox & Bucks Light Infantry, service no. 5383306.

 Buried in the churchyard at Bavinchove, near Cassel, northern France. |

-Fred Molyneux was born and brought up in St Aldates, but his family seem to have had a long-running connection with St Matthew's in Grandpont.
-Before the war they moved to Cold Harbour, at the far southern end of the Abingon Road.
+Fred Molyneux was born and brought up in St Aldates, but his family seem to have had a long-standing connection with St Matthew's in Grandpont.
+Before the war they moved to Cold Harbour, at the far southern end of the Abingdon Road.
 Fred was one of seven children, but by the time he was seventeen, three of his brothers and both of his parents had died.

 |